Facebook Pixel7 Best Plant Subscription Boxes for Home Gardening Lovers

 Our reviewers research, test, and recommend the best subscriptions and products independently; click to learn more about our editorial guidelines.
 We may receive commissions on purchases made through links on our site.

-7 Best Plant Subscription Boxes for Home Gardening Lovers
+The 7 Best Plant Subscription Boxes in 2024

-Is it even possible to witness a plant growing over time and not smile and feel a sense of pride?
-To celebrate International Plant Appreciation Day on April 13, discover plant subscriptions to make your home, patio, or yard a happier place!
-You'll find subscription boxes for plant people of all sorts—plant of the month clubs for gardeners, providing you with seeds and other outdoor planting supplies, as well as subscriptions brimming with succulents and other houseplants to help you bring some green indoors.
+Is it even possible to witness a plant growing over time and not smile, or feel a sense of pride?
+We don't think so!
+The following plant subscriptions will transform your home, patio, or yard into a happier place.
+You'll find plant subscription boxes for plant people of all sorts—plant of the month clubs for gardeners, providing you with seeds and other outdoor planting supplies, as well as subscriptions brimming with succulents and other houseplants to help you bring some green indoors.
 You'll also get help growing your green thumb with low-light plants, new plant arrivals, pet-friendly plants, succulents, air plants, gardening tools, and plant care instructions.
-Not confident in your ability to keep your new plants thriving?
-The great thing about a monthly plant subscription is that you're given a fresh opportunity with the arrival of each box delivered right to your door!
-Many of these options are very affordable, so you can build your space into an inviting frond kingdom little by little.
-Enticing, right?

 1. The Sill